rediacc/docs/docs/cli/api-reference/bridge.md

 - Token reset is tracked in audit logs for security
 - New token must be securely transmitted to bridge operator

+#### Success Message

+`Successfully reset authorization for bridge: {name}`

+#### Confirmation Required

+This operation requires confirmation: `Are you sure you want to reset authorization for bridge '{name}'?
+This will generate new credentials.`

 ## update-bridge-vault

+update-bridge-vault command

 #### API Information